cmoffroad/osm-guidelines/README.md

 - [width](https://wiki.openstreetmap.org/wiki/Key:width) in meters to describe how narrow is the path (e.g. 0.5, 1, 1.5, …)
 - [sac_scale](https://wiki.openstreetmap.org/wiki/Key:sac_scale) to classify hiking difficulty
 - [mtb:scale](https://wiki.openstreetmap.org/wiki/Key:mtb:scale) to classify mountain biking difficulty

-### Split Road Segments:

-- does the road segment both follow the main way and branch out of it?
-  - `yes`: split it at the junction and tag both segments separately
-  - `no`: is there a major change of surface along the road segment? (paved to/from unpaved, long sections)
-    - `yes`: split it where the change occurs and tag both segments separately
-    - `no`: does the road qualify for different highway classifications?
-      - `yes`: is the main road purpose through traffic?
-        - `yes`: do no split
-        - `no`: split it where the change occurs and tag both segments separately

-> Important: Do NOT curve road segments at junctions or exaggerate curves in other scenarios.

-### Merge Road Segments:

-- are both road segments consecutive, follow the main way and share identical tag classification including `surface`, `highway` and `source`?
-  - `yes`: both segments can be merged
-  - `no`: do not merge

 ### Use the appropriate name tag: